ngallagher87/fireteam/spec/roughs/behaviours.md

 The red god will broadcast when these hooks occur.
 Soldiers at the beginning of the battle will add the appropriate listener to the appropriate hook.

 When a hook fires and a match is found, the behaviour will trigger and the effects will be applied to the battle.

+# Current behaviours

+## Attacking

+### Ally heal

+For: Wizard

+Once per battle a wizard can heal an ally for 50% of the allys max HP.
+This occurs instead of the wizards attack for the current round.

+### Volley

+For: Archer

+Neighbour archers gain a free attack when this archer attacks.

+## Defending

+### Guard ally

+For: Warrior

+When a neighbour is attacked, a warrior can take the damage for that unit once per defensive round.